White Wagtail - A Common Winter Visitor to Assam

 White wagtails are migratory birds found in Europe, Asia and Africa.
 Eleven subspecies are recognized.
 Six are found in Assam and NE India.

 An Indian Wagtail Motacilla alba dukhunensis, a non-breeding male, is busy wagging its tail up and down while searching for food on an open field.
 The photograph was taken in Pune, Maharastra by Rohan Kamath.

 Wagtails are terrestrial and freshwater birds found in Europe, Africa and Asia.
 They are named for their peculiar habits of wagging tails, although not all wagtail wags its tail.
 Some species such as forest wagtail wags its entire body from side to side.
 They belong to the family Motacillidae (Pipits, Wagtails and Longclaw).
 Total number of species 65.
 Many are migratory including white wagtail.

 White wagtail (Motacilla alba) is a slender and medium sized bird, 16 cm, and black and white and grey.
-The breeding range of white wagtail distributed from south east Greenland, Central Russia to Central Asia and east from northeastern Pakistan to West China.
-They winter in the west and east Africa, Middle East, southern Asia to Indian Subcontinent and southestern China to central Indochina.
+The breeding range of this species distributed from south east Greenland, Central Russia to Central Asia and east from northeastern Pakistan to West China.
+They usually winter in the west and east Africa, Middle East, southern Asia to Indian Subcontinent and southestern China to central Indochina.
 Every year six subspecies of white wagtail visit Assam and its neighbouring states.
 In fact, white wagtail is the most familiar winter visitor to the region.
 Anyone can see these birds running about and feeding on open fields, near river banks or edges of marshes and even in the car parks or lawns in the middle of a town.